A Space-Time Variational Method for Optimal Control Problems: Well-posedness, stability and numerical solution: Space-Time Discretization

 We are now going to derive the discrete form of the adjoint problem \eqref{eq:KKT1:b} or \eqref{eq:KKT2:b}.
-Since this problem involves the adjoint operator, it seems reasonable to use the same discretization, so that the discrete problem amounts finding $\bp_\delta\in\R^{n_\delta}$ such that
+Since this problem involves the adjoint operator, it seems reasonable to use the same discretization, so that the {(matrix-vector form of the)} discrete problem amounts finding ${\bz_\delta}\in\R^{n_\delta}$ such that {(for given $y_\delta\in\cY_\delta$)}